hoffoo/spotify-ctrl/README.md

 go-spotify
 ==========

-A script to control Spotify over dbus - good for keybinding
+A script to control Spotify over dbus - good for keybinding and getting album artwork.

 ```sh
 # print current song: 'artist "track" (spotify rating)' - I use it for conky